Osama bin Laden as Responsible for the 9/11 Attacks: Is This Belief Based on Evidence?

 - "Osama Bin Laden: Dead or Alive?"
 Veterans Today, October 22, 2009 (http://www.veteranstoday.com/modules.php?name=News&file=article&sid=9079).

-Posted by Gordon Duff, Senior Editor on October 30, 2009, With 0 Reads, Filed under 9/11.
+Posted by Gordon Duff, Senior Editor on October 30, 2009, With 7580 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.